- Home to LMIC

 Annual pay increased in all three subsectors:

-In South Dakota, the Construction sector ranked 10th in annual pay among all sectors in 2015.
-From 2014 to 2015 this sector ranked third overall in employment percentage growth.
-The overall picture of construction in South Dakota is one portraying conservative but steady worker growth to support infrastructure repair and upgrades and the undertaking of new projects.
+The overall picture of construction in South Dakota portrays steady worker growth to support infrastructure repair and upgrades as well as the undertaking of new projects.

 Back to Annual Summary Menu